ALLOPATHY & WESTERN GENERAL MIEDICINE

-Andres Lokuta: Andres is an acupuncturist and naturopath, a Qi Gong practitioner, manual therapist and physiognomist with more than 18 years of experience.
+Andres is an acupuncturist and naturopath, a Qi Gong practitioner, manual therapist and physiognomist with more than 18 years of experience.
 He and his family moved to Auroville in 2010, leaving behind the good life in Canary Islands, Spain, in search of higher aspirations.

 In Traditional Chinese Medicine, energetic imbalances, and hence ill health, occur from either excess, deficiency or stagnation of energy flow.
 A core idea behind this treatment is that it is meant to be educative – showing the patient that ill health is manageable and that they are responsible for their own good health, by becoming aware of the balances that need to be realigned.
-The 5 Pillars of Chinese Medicine include acupuncture, herbal remedies, diet, manual therapy and Qi Gong; and with this integral approach, Andres found himself fitting well with the vision and mission of the Auroville Institute for Integral Health.
+The 5 Pillars of Chinese Medicine include acupuncture, herbal remedies, diet, manual therapy and Qi Gong; and with this integral approach, Andres found himself fitting well with the vision and mission of Santé, Auroville Institute for Integral Health.

 Languages: Estonian, English, Spanish

-Dr. Berengere (Be) Berieau: Ayurveda Doctor (Vaidya), Traditional Indian Medicine
+Ayurveda Doctor (Vaidya), Traditional Indian Medicine

 Bachelor in Ayurvedic Medicine and Surgery (BAMS) from Gujarat Ayurved University, Jamnagar, India

-After 6 years of study, Be came to Auroville to serve at Santé: Auroville Institute for Integral Health for consultations and research and in the forest in Pitchandikulam and Baraka to tune with the plants.
-She helps her patients to understand where the disunion occurred, which nature (Vata – principle of air in the body, Pitta – principle of fire, Kapha – principle of water and earth) creates the imbalance, the symptoms and eventually the diseases in the body and mind.
+After 6 years of study, Be came to Auroville to serve at Santé, Auroville Institute for Integral Health for consultations and research and in the forest in Pitchandikulam and Baraka to tune with the plants.
+She helps her patients to understand where the disunion lies, which Dosha or nature in the body – (Vata/Air, Pitta/Fire or Kapha/ Water & Earth) creates the imbalance, the symptoms and eventually the diseases in the body and mind.

-Be’s personal focus is tuning with the plants, to understand their qualities, how their energy can be transmitted for healing without sacrificing their life.
+Be’s personal focus is tuning with the plants, to understand their qualities, and how their energy can be transmitted for healing without sacrificing their life.